GO Transit rail services: MP40PH-3C

 The MPI MP40PH-3C is the older of the two currently active series of MotivePower locomotives used by GO Transit.
 They are 4000-horsepower locomotives capable of hauling twelve passenger cars, and have a speed of up to 150 km/h.
 The MP40PH-3C is GO Transit's first series of locomotives capable of supplying power to power a 12-car train all by themselves, as opposed to the F59PH which is slower and can only pull 10 cars.

 In 2005, GO Transit contracted with MotivePower to build 27 MP40PH-3C units in order to expand its fleet and replace the existing F59PH locomotives which had been in service for almost 20 years.
 The first set of MP40PH-3Cs began arriving in late 2007 and operated on the Lakeshore East and West lines, followed by the Milton line.

 The new locomotives proved to be powerful and reliable, prompting GO Transit to place an order for an additional set of 20 locomotives.
 Deliveries of the new set began in late 2009 and continued into 2010.
 An additional set of ten locomotives was delivered in 2010.

 The introduction of the MP40PH-3C allowed GO Transit to retire the older F59PH locomotives.
 Another ten MP40PH-3C locomotives were purchased later and were delivered in 2013 and 2014 when GO Transit found that additional equipment was required to expand rail service.

 MP54AC

 The MPI MP54AC is the latest series of locomotives used in the GO Transit rail system.
 It is a 5400-horsepower locomotive that MPI calls "the most powerful diesel passenger locomotive in North America".

 GO Transit was the first customer to use the MP54AC.
 In 2012, GO Transit MP40PH-3C #647 was sent back to MPI and was converted into an MP54AC.
 It was returned to GO Transit in 2015.
 Testing of the converted locomotive was conducted December 12, 2015.

 The original plan was to convert ten MP40PH-3Cs into MP54ACs if the first conversion was successful.
 However, increasing service demands led to the order of sixteen brand new MP54ACs instead.
-Once delivered, these new MP54ACs would allow for the retirement of the remaining eight F59PH units.